 True, but that was mostly due to the difficulty of keeping the feedback negative over the full audio range.It is complicated resulting in many vacuum tube audio amplifiers not having any negative feedback from the output of their transformer.

-Just a quick look at that link, it seems like that chip could be used to make a single phase VFD.
-What would your thoughts be on doing that?https://www.lz2gl.com/data/power-inverter-3kw/eg8010_datasheet_en.pdf Read this lot, this is how some of the commercial pure sinewave inverters work.
+https://www.lz2gl.com/data/power-inverter-3kw/eg8010_datasheet_en.pdf Read this lot, this is how some of the commercial pure sinewave inverters work.
 The driver board is avalable on Ebay quite cheap, then all you need is the switching Mosfets & transformer.
 I agree with Nigel its cheaper to buy a ready made one.

 I doubt that phase-shift is significant at 50-60Hz, where you need the feedback correction.If you add negative feedback from the transformer output of a class-D amplifier then the phase shift caused by the switching-frequency-filter must be compensated for, because you do not want to feed the switching frequency into the negative analog feedback.